Environments in Harness IDP

 Go to your environment, and from the kebab menu (:) at the top right, click Start Environment.
 When starting an environment, the system fetches the latest blueprint for the configured version and provisions accordingly.
 If the blueprint has been updated since the environment was last running, those changes are applied automatically.

 Both Start Environment and Apply Updates use delta-only re-provisioning.
 Rather than re-running every entity, the system compares the previously applied blueprint against the latest version and only re-provisions entities where actual differences are detected.
 Unchanged entities are left untouched.
-This makes updates faster, safer, and minimises disruption to running workloads.
+This makes updates faster, safer, and minimizes disruption to running workloads.

 Apply Updates